Bus carrying high school students to band camp crashes, killing 1 person and hurting dozens

 The bus was one of six in a caravan carrying students from Farmingdale High School on Long Island to a band camp in Greeley, in northeastern Pennsylvania, according to a message from the school district.

+A September trip to band camp is an annual tradition at the suburban high school, which has around 1,700 students.
+Members of the marching band, color guard and the school’s kick line team attend, as well as adult chaperones.
+During some years, more than 300 students have gone on the trip to rehearse and have fun in rural Pennsylvania.

-Students on the other buses were to stop off at a community college for a break before heading back to Long Island.
+Students on the other buses were to stop off at a community college for a break before heading back to Long Island's Nassau County.

 “Students will have the opportunity to stretch and meet with grief counselors,” according to a message from the district.
 “Once cleared, they will be returning to Farmingdale High School.”